Olympichos: Mylasa, Labraunda, and the Olympichos dossier

 A large dossier of inscriptions relating to his rule was erected in the ancient sanctuary of Labraunda.
 The site was previously used as an epigraphic depot by the Hecatomnid dynasty.
 The Olympichos dossier is contemporaneous with a similar range of Greek inscriptions at Labraunda concerning Karian relations with Cretans.
 Many of these inscriptions from Labraunda relate to a dispute between the sanctuary and the growing city-state (polis) of Mylasa nearby, which Olympichos was often called to intervene in.

 Seleucus II had liberated Mylasa in c.
 246 BCE and many of the inscriptions record negotiations for the extent of the city's freedom.
 Olympichos wrote a letter to the Mylasans in c.
 242/1 BCE, telling them that Seleucus had ordered him to uphold the freedom of Mylasa and that he had sworn an oath to that effect.
 These freedoms prohibited Olympichos from taking territory from Mylasa, installing a garrison in the city, or interfering with its democratic constitution.

 A clear point of tension demanding mediation by Olympichos was the Mylasan claim of ownership over the sanctuary at Labraunda, which the priesthood of Zeus Labraundos contested.
-At thise time, the priest of Labraunda was a man named Korris (Κόρρις), who wrote to Seleucus in c.
+At this time, the priest of Labraunda was a man named Korris (Κόρρις), who wrote to Seleucus in c.
 242/1 BCE to retain the historical independence of Labraunda.
 Olympichos overruled Korris, subordinating his sanctuary and priesthood to the independent civic government of Mylasa.

 In thanks, the people of Mylasa built a bronze statue of Olympichos in the early 230s BCE, alongside another bronze statue representing the citizen body (demos) of the city, which crowned the dynast.
 A marble altar was built in front of this statue group, at which the Mylasans would sacrifice two bulls every year and then hold a feast in his honour.
 The statue and altar have both since been lost.
 An inscription explicitly compares these honours to similar ones previously awarded to Mausolus, who also had an altar in Mylasa at the Hecatomneum.